 2. Physical Examination – Signs for underlying medical conditions are assessed if required laboratory investigations shall be advised.

 3. Comparison of symptoms – The physician shall compare the criteria mentioned in the Diagnostic and Statistical Manual of Mental Disorders (DSM) with the symptoms of the patient to identify the specific type of anxiety disorder.

 4. Questionnaires – Use of numerous generic anxiety questionnaires namely, Social Interaction Anxiety Scale(SIAS); State-Trait Anxiety Inventory (STAI); Social Phobia Inventory (SPIN); Generalized Anxiety Disorder 7 (GAD-7); Social Phobia Scale (SPS); Beck Anxiety Inventory (BAI); Taylor Manifest Anxiety Scale; etc.

 Different types of anxiety disorders display their own characteristic symptoms hence, the treatment plan varies in each type of anxiety disorder.
 Below mentioned are a few common methods of treatment which are used alone or in combination.

-- Based on the medical condition & the need of the patient, the physician shall decide the appropriate medication, dose & treatment plan.
+3. Based on the medical condition and the need of the patient, the physician shall decide the appropriate medication, dose & treatment plan.